 - And finally make the remaining elements more powerful with the extra space you now have.

-Are you serious about making your landing pages better?
+Are you serious about landing page testing and making your landing pages better?
 What would happen to your business if your conversion rate would increase?

 If you want to better your landing pages’ conversion, here’s what I can do to help:

 - Leave a link to your landing page in the comments below.
 I promise to check it out and reply to you.
 Can you think of a reason why you wouldn’t use this opportunity?
 If you don’t have dedicated landing pages then use your home page.